-In this subsection we will provide a sample code snippet of how to make use of the incremental scans that have been developed during this second phase of the project.
+In this subsection we will provide a sample code snippet of how to make use of the incremental scans that have been developed during the second phase of the project.
 We will rely on a real user scenario taken from pilot#2 ("Real-time risk assessment in Investment Banking") of INFINITECH.
-As we mention, the scenario is that data related to the financial currencies of products are being ingested into the INFINISTORE, connecting the external stream to an interim Kafka queue that transparently stores the data stream to the datastore, making use of our developed connector.
+As we have mentioned, the scenario is that data related to the financial currencies of products are being ingested into the INFINISTORE, connecting the external stream to an interim Kafka queue that transparently stores the data stream to the datastore, making use of our developed connector, which has been implemented under the scope of the task T3.1 ("Framework for Seamless Data Management and HTAP").